Indian Army chief Gen. Pande calls on Nepal PM Sher Bahadur Deuba | Law-Order

 - Nepal

-Indian Army chief General Manoj Pande on Tuesday called on Prime Minister of Nepal Sher Bahadur Deuba on the third day of his official visit aimed at bolstering defence ties between the two neighbouring countries.
+Indian Army chief General Manoj Pande on Tuesday called on Nepal's Prime Minister Sher Bahadur Deuba on the third day of his official visit aimed at bolstering defence ties between the two neighbouring countries.

-Gen. Pande arrived here on Sunday on a five-day official visit during which he will hold extensive talks with the country's top civil and military leadership.

-''General Manoj Pande, Chief of the Army Staff, Indian Army during a courtesy call with Rt.
-Honourable Prime Minister and Defense Minister Sher Bahadur Deuba,'' the Nepali Army tweeted.
+Gen Pande, who arrived here on Sunday on a five-day official visit, paid a courtesy call on Prime Minister Deuba at his office at Singhadurbar on Tuesday.
+He was accompanied by Ambassador Naveen Srivastava and other delegation members, according to the Indian Embassy here.

+He briefed Prime Minister Deuba on his engagements in Kathmandu and conveyed his personal gratitude for the warm hospitality extended by his government.

+They discussed aspects of mutual interest and ways to further cement the ties between the two nations, the Indian Army said.

+Gen Pande reaffirmed that he would work to further strengthen the defence cooperation between the two countries, according to Indian Embassy sources.

-Earlier, Gen Pande visited the Army Command and Staff College in Shivapuri and interacted with the staff and students.
+Earlier, Gen Pande visited Nepali Army Command and Staff College at Shivapuri and addressed the students and staff there.

 ''Gen Manoj Pande #COAS, visited Army Command & Staff College, Nepal and addressed the student officers & faculty on ‘India’s Security Perspectives'.
 COAS emphasised on strengthening & deepening the engagements for mutually building the competencies & capabilities of both Armies,'' the Indian Army tweeted.